carlsmith/coffeeshop/scripts/main.coffee.md

 only if no code is selected, else it indents the code as Ace normally would.

     editor.commands.addCommand

         name: "focus_description"
         bindKey: win: "Shift-Tab", mac: "Shift-Tab"
         exec: ->

             if editor.getCopyText() then editor.blockOutdent()
             else do $descriptionDiv.focus

-This API function executes the currently selected text, or the whole content if nothing is selected, using the cosh key as the file name.
-It supports Literate CoffeeScript files.
+This function just gets the currently selected text, or all of the text if nothing is currently selected, and strips any trailing whitespace.

+    editor.getSource = ->

+        source = do editor.getCopyText or do editor.getValue
+        source = source.lines (line) -> do line.trimRight

+        return source.join "\n"

+This API function executes the content of the editor.

     editor.run = ->

-        source = editor.getCopyText() or editor.getValue()
-        source = ( source.lines (line) -> do line.trimRight ).join "\n"
+        source = do editor.getSource

-        toastr.info currentFile.coshKey, "Editor Running", timeOut: 1000
+        toastr.info editor.currentFile.coshKey, "Running...", timeOut: 1000
-        cosh.execute source, currentFile.coshKey
+        cosh.execute source, editor.currentFile.coshKey
         do clock.scrollIntoView

-This API function renders the currently selected text, or the whole content if nothing is selected, to the board as Markdown.
+This API function renders the content of the editor as Markdown.

     editor.print = ->

-        source = editor.getCopyText() or editor.getValue()
+        source = do editor.getSource
         peg.low source, "page"

-        undefined
+        return undefined

 This API function opens a chit in the editor.
-It's available globally too as `edit`.
+It is also assigned to `window.edit` elsewhere.

     editor.edit = (target) ->

+        throw SignatureError "too few args"  if arguments.length < 1
+        throw SignatureError "too many args" if arguments.length > 1
+        throw TypeError "arg must be a key string or chit" if not target

-        item = if target.isString?() then get target else target return toastr.error "Nothing at #{target}.", "Edit Failed" unless item
+        if target.isString?() then item = get target else if target.coshKey then item = get target.coshKey

-        key = item.coshKey
-        test = key.endsWith(".md") or key.endsWith(".litcoffee")
-        mode = if test then "markdown" else "coffee"
+        else throw TypeError "arg must be a key string or chit"

+        throw TypeError "target must be a file chit" unless item.coshKey

-        currentFile = item
+        editor.currentFile = item
-        $nameDiv.text currentFile.coshKey
+        $nameDiv.text editor.currentFile.coshKey
-        $descriptionDiv.text currentFile.description
+        $descriptionDiv.text editor.currentFile.description

-        editor.session.setMode "ace/mode/#{ mode }"
+        mode = if isLiterate item.coshKey then "markdown" else "coffee" editor.session.setMode "ace/mode/#{ mode }"
-        editor.setValue currentFile.content
+        editor.setValue editor.currentFile.content
-        editor.updateStatus()
+        do editor.updateStatus
         editor.clearSelection 1
         editor.gotoLine 1
         editor.getSession().setScrollTop 1
-        editor.focus()
+        do editor.focus

-        undefined
+        return undefined

-This API function sets the current chit, `currentFile`, to local storage.
+This API function sets the editor content to local storage.

     editor.set = ->

-        currentFile.description = $descriptionDiv.text() or "?"
+        editor.currentFile.description = do $descriptionDiv.text
-        currentFile.content = do editor.getValue
+        editor.currentFile.content = do editor.getValue
-        set currentFile
+        set editor.currentFile
         $nameDiv.css color: "#93A538"
-        currentFile

-This function is used internally to trigger the editor's checks that allow it to keep the chit status colour correct.
+        return editor.currentFile

+Little helper function for doing what `get` does without the exception handling, and always on the local copy of `currentFile`.

+    editor.getCopyFromDisk = ->

+        item = localStorage.getItem editor.currentFile.coshKey
+        JSON.parse item if item

+This function updates the editor state, keeping the chit status colour correct, and keep the filename aligned with the left-hand side of the editor when the gutter grows or shrinks.

     editor.updateStatus = ->